 Registering with Social Security

-If you need to register with Social Security, you need to come in to the Social Security Department at La Motte Street and we'll be able to register you.
+If you need to register with Social Security, you need to come in to Customer and Local Services at La Motte Street and we'll be able to register you.
 You'll need:

 - photographic ID (eg a passport, driving licence, or ID card)